My Main Page with Links to My Other

 Hoff-Summers and Fred Summers

 Peter Singer argues that by helping others you often solve some of your own problems.
 Singer writes elsewhere that: “The problem is that most people have only the vaguest idea of what it might be to lead an ethical life.
 They understand ethics as a system of rules forbidding us to do things.
 They do not grasp it as a basis for thinking about how we are to live.
 They live largely self-interested lives, not because they were born selfish, but because the alternatives seem awkward, embarrassing, or just plain pointless.
 They cannot see any way of making an impact on the world, and if they could, why should they bother?”
-Most of the essays in this collection do not help in that regard.
+Many essays in this collection do not help in that regard.

 944p (H) 1996

-— Book review article by J.T.
+Book review article by J.T.

 My Main Page with Links to My Other Book Reviews